Jacob Bredesen: Political work

 Bredesen was the president of Sogn og Fjordane Unge Venstre, and thus also a member of the county council of Venstre in Sogn og Fjordane, and a member of the national board of Unge Venstre.

 He was also employed as the election secretary during the 2015 election.

 Bredesen was the first sixteen year old to vote in the 2015 municipal election in Eid Municipality He was unable to vote in the county elections due to this being a trail for 16 and 17-year-old's being able to vote in select municipalities.

 Bredesen has supported more liberal drug laws in Norway, such as legalizing cannabis.
 He has supported the right for students to freely chose the school they want to attend in the county and expressed that he believes the school days should start later.
 When he lived in Fjaler as a student at UWC he started work on a E-sports class for Dale Upper Secondary School.
 He has also demanded that asylum seekers get to work as they wait for judgement in Norway.
 Bredesen has also criticized the Solberg cabinet for not focusing on climate issues.

 In 2016 he was opposed to Christian songs being used in the county parliament and said that religion and politics should not mix.
 He was later appointed as the chair of the Norwegian Humanist Association in Nordfjord.
 He has also been a vocal critic of Donald Trump and far-right ideology.

+Bredesen stepped down from his roles in 2017 to focus on his studies.

 In 2023 he was a candidate for Stad Venstre in the municipal elections.

-Career
+Ventures

 Bredesen studied game design in England, but dropped out to focus on his own projects.
 Since 2018 he has run the video game company Six Kings.
 He has published games on Nintendo Switch, Xbox and PlayStation platforms.

-Bredesen is also the CTO at the Sagastad Viking Center.
-In the role he has among other things developed a Virtual reality experience that recreates Nordfjordeid during the Viking Age.

-Since 2024 he has also been the marketing director for the cruise port in Nordfjordeid.